telerik/fiddler-everywhere-docs/installation-and-setup/managed-app-configuration.md

 ```
 The above explicitly sets the Fiddler Everywhere default proxy port to port 8899.

+### DefaultNetworkCaptureList Example Usage

-Example for applying the **DefaultNetworkCaptureList** key with multiple CIRD addresses.
+Example for applying the **DefaultNetworkCaptureList** key with multiple [CIDR addresses](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 The value must be set as a string:
 ```sh
 defaults write com.progress-telerik.fiddler DefaultNetworkCaptureList "0.0.0.0/0:443 ::/0:443 0.0.0.0/0:8084 ::/0:8084 127.0.0.1/8:4200 ::1/128:4200"
 ```